ckeditor/ckeditor4-docs/docs/features/spreadsheets/README.md

 ## Sorting

-Sorting is a must to efficiently analyze and present any tabular data, thus spreadsheet plugin allows for sorting data based on single or multiple columns:
+Sorting is a must to efficiently analyze and present any tabular data, thus Spreadsheet plugin allows for sorting data based on single or multiple columns.

 {@img assets/img/spreadsheets3.png Spreadsheet plugin widget with multisort}